Chapter 4: Men of Bark

 Stride runs towards the shouts, not worrying about his own safety.
 As if his salvation depends on the presence of another person.

-And just as Stride catches a glimpse of him, he ducks behind a tree.
+The moment Stride catches a glimpse of the man, he ducks behind a tree.

-A giant centipede-like creature parades through the forest with heads mounted on spikes on top of his back.
-This monstrosity has two heads, one at the top with anthropomorphic features, and the other is an insect.
-The top head of the centipede laughs as it gallops through the forest.
-It uses the heads on its back letting them call for help to lure in unsuspecting humans; humans like Stride.
+A giant centipede-like creature parades the forests.
+Human heads are mounted on the spikes on its back.
+The centipede has two heads of its own.
+A gleeful anthropomorphic head with two curved horns at the top and an insectoid one with fearsome mandibles below it.
+The top head of the centipede smiles as it gallops through the woods.
+It uses the heads on its back to lure unsuspecting humans; humans like Stride.

 Fortunately for Stride, the beast pays little attention to its environment.
-If people feel the need for salvation they will come for him.
-And sadly, the six heads on its back prove that their strategy is effective.
-As Stride looks over at the centipede, one of the heads on its back catches his eye.
+If people feel the need to aid the wailing voices, they will come for it.
+And sadly, the six heads on its back prove this strategy’s effectiveness.
+One of the human heads on its back catches his eye.

 The centipede turns its head.
-However, it acts too impatientlyand doesn’t have a clue as to Stride’s whereabouts.
-Once it has assessed there is no prey, the beast continues along its intendedpath running at full speed through the forest.
-Its incredible speed is frightening:at least as fast as a horse.
+However, it acts too impatiently and doesn’t have a clue as to Stride’s whereabouts.
+Once it has assessed there is no prey, the beast continues along its intended path, running at full sprint through the forest.
+It’s frighteningly fast: it must be at least equal to the speed of a horse.

-Stride hides until the creature is far out of sight.
+Stride hides until the monster is far out of sight.

 In order to survive, I need the help of others… And I need it fast.